 I take them to the LFS for store credit.
 He typically will take just about anything I bring in.

-anything at the LFS.
+I can’t remember the last time I had to use real money to buy anything at the LFS.
 I always have a nice store credit in my wallet. 🙂

 Local reef club fragswap.
 As a matter of fact, I’m off to one today!